Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Anti discrimination laws

-In some states, specific legislation regulates camera, computer and tracking surveillance.
+Certain states have specific legislation regulating camera, computer and tracking surveillance.
 In others, broader privacy principles apply.
-Regardless of jurisdiction, certain core principles are consistent nationally.

-CCS ensures surveillance activities across Western Sydney comply with applicable legislation.
+CCS ensures surveillance conducted across Western Sydney aligns with applicable legal requirements.

 Legitimate Purpose Requirement

-Workplace surveillance must serve a legitimate business purpose.
-Examples of legitimate purposes include:
+Workplace surveillance must serve a clear and documented business purpose.

 • Protecting company assets